 - C. cynodegmi is considered less virulent than C. canimorsus.

-- Other Capnocytophaga species may be part of normal human oral flora or dental plaque, e.g., C. sputigena and C. gingivalis.
+- Other Capnocytophaga species may be part of animal oral flora, or normal human oral flora/dental plaques, e.g., C. sputigena, C. canis, C. endodontalis sp. nov. and C. gingivalis.

 - Organisms have a long, fusiform appearance on gram stain, making it distinctive enough to consider morphologic identification pending cx results.